-PHL 504 - Topics in Environ Philosophy.
+PHL 504 - Topics in Environmental Philosophy.
 3 Credits.

-(R-9) Offered yearly.
+(R-9) Offered once every two years.
 Same as ENST 504.
-Critical study/discussion of current (as well as benchmark) texts and issues in environmental ethics, environmental politics, and the philosophy of ecology.
+Critical study/ discussion of current (as well as benchmark) texts and issues in environmental ethics, environmental politics, and the philosophy of ecology.
 Interdisciplinary; open to interested students from all disciplines.
 Level: Graduate